 - endoscopy (a thin instrument inserted through an incision that allows a physician to view inside the body)

-As with other cancers, treatment depends on the stage of the cancer (how far it has progressed), the size of the tumor, and the patient’s general health.
+As with other cancers, lip cancer treatment depends on the stage of the cancer, how far it has progressed (including the size of the tumor), and your general health.

-- If the tumor is small, surgery is typically used to remove it.
+If the tumor is small, surgery is typically performed to remove it.
 This involves removal of all tissue involved with the cancer, plus reconstruction of the lip (cosmetically and functionally).

-- If the tumor is larger or at a later stage, radiation and chemotherapy may be used to shrink the tumor prior to surgery.
+If the tumor is larger or at a later stage, radiation and chemotherapy may be used to shrink the tumor before or after surgery to reduce the risk of recurrence.
 Chemotherapy treatments deliver drugs throughout the body and reduce the risk of the cancer spreading or returning.

-- For patients who smoke, quitting smoking before radiation treatment can improve treatment outcomes.
+For those who smoke, quitting smoking before treatment can improve treatment outcomes.

-Left untreated, a lip tumor can spread to other areas of the mouth and tongue.
-If the cancer spreads, it becomes much more difficult to treat.
+If left untreated, a lip tumor can spread to other areas of the mouth and tongue as well as distant parts of the body.
+If the cancer spreads, it becomes much more difficult to cure.